-Passive house (German: Passivhaus) is a voluntary energy efficiency standard in a building which reduces the ecological footprint of the building.
+Passive house (German: Passivhaus) is a voluntary energy efficiency standard in a building that reduces the ecological footprint of the building.
 The implication is ultra-low energy buildings needing little energy for heating or cooling in rooms.

-– How to build a Passive House?
+– How to Build a Passive House?

 To build an ecological house, you will have to opt for one or more of these elements: the choice of natural materials, the choice of ecological heating, the construction of a bioclimatic house, the construction of a passive building.